operator-framework/operator-sdk/doc/user-guide.md

 This guide walks through an example of building a simple memcached-operator using tools and libraries provided by the Operator SDK.

 This guide covers the workflow of creating and deploying an operator written in Go.
-See the [Ansible User Guide](ansible_user_guide).
+To read about the Ansible Operator, see the [Ansible Operator User Guide][ansible_user_guide].

 ## Prerequisites